Sharpe's longclaw

 Sharpe's longclaw (Macronyx sharpei) is a passerine bird in the longclaw family Motacillidae, which also includes the pipits and wagtails.
 It is endemic to Kenya.

-It is 16–17 cm long, with upperparts heavily marked with buff and rufous streaks, yellow underparts, and white outertail feathers in flight.
+It is 16–17 cm long, with upperparts heavily marked with buff and rufous streaks, yellow underparts, and white outer tail feathers in flight.

 This bird is endangered, with an estimated population of less than 20,000.
 Its grassland habitat is being replaced by cultivation and woodlots.

 The common name and Latin binomial name commemorate the British zoologist Richard Bowdler Sharpe.

 Taxonomy

 Sharpe's longclaw was described by the English ornithologist Frederick John Jackson in 1904 from specimens collected in the Mau Plateau area of Kenya.
 He coined the binomial name Macronyx sharpei.
 Both the common name and the specific epithet honour the English ornithologist and museum curator Richard Bowdler Sharpe.

 The Sharpe's longclaw is a member of the family Motacillidae, which includes the pipits and wagtails.
 Some ornithologists place the species with the yellow-breasted pipit in the separate genus Hemimacronyx.
 The two species are closely related and form a superspecies.
 This genus, along with the golden pipit in the genus Tmetothylacus and the longclaws form an exclusively African clade within the family, separate from the true pipits in the genus Anthus and the wagtails.